The lowdown (in their own words...)

 Fax:020 7919 1999

-What we do: We deliver high-quality local solutions across a broad range of practices and global advice in conjunction with our international offices.
-Our client base consists primarily of venture capital funds, investment banks, technology powerhouses and household-name brands.
+What we do: With a strong international client base, we have considerable expertise in acting on, and co-ordinating, complex cross-border transactions and disputes.
+Our client base consists primarily of venture capital funds, investment banks, technology powerhouses and household name brands.

 What we are looking for: We are looking for trainees who are stimulated by intellectual challenge and respect and enjoy the diversity of cultural, social and academic backgrounds found in the firm.
-Effective communication skills, together with the ability to be creative and practical problem solvers, team players and to have a sense of humour, are qualities which will help them stand out from the crowd.
+Effective communication skills, together with the ability to be creative, team players with acute commercial awareness and a sense of humour are necessary to succeed in the firm.

-What you'll do:The two-year training contract comprises four six-month seats which include a corporate and a contentious seat, usually within our highly regarded dispute resolution department, together with the possibility of a secondment abroad or with a client.
+What you'll do:The two-year training contract comprises four six-month seats which include a corporate and a contentious seat.
+We also offer the possibility of a secondment abroad or with a client.
+Alongside technical legal seminars, your training includes practical and interactive workshops focusing on key skills including practical problem solving, presenting and other key business skills.

-Perks: Permanent health insurance, life insurance, private medical insurance, group personal pension, subsidised gym membership, season ticket loan, subsidised staff restaurant.
+Perks: Permanent health insurance, life insurance, private medical/dental insurance, group personal pension, subsidised gym membership, season ticket loan, subsidised staff restaurant.

 Sponsorship:We pay fees and a maintenance grant for the GDL and LPC.
 Those studying towards the GDL receive a £6,000 maintenance grant, and those studying for the LPC will receive an £8,000 maintenance grant.